-The Z-Score is a measure of a company's health and utilizes several key ratios for its formulation.
-The two best known Z-scores are Altman's.
 The company is considered 'unsafe' based on the financial figures in the annual report ended 30/06/2011 and they may go to bankruptcy unless the housing market recovers soon.

-39 Financial gearing ratios
+12. Financial gearing ratios

 Financial gearing happens when a business is financed by borrowing to operate.
 For example Manchester United Football Club has been bought by borrowing rather than by owners such as Liverpool Football Club.
 When a business has high levels of borrowing then they have to pay interest, and this has a direct impact on the income statement.
 Therefore a higher level of gearing causes shareholders and investors to hesitate investing in the company.